radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 There are three main types of virtual views you can build from LDAP backends.
 -	Virtualize the whole directory tree (based on existing relationships).

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – If you want to keep the entire existing tree structure intact and expose it in the RadiantOne namespace, it is recommended that you configure an LDAP backend from the Main Control Panel > Directory Namespace instead of using Context Builder which is typically for building virtual views that reflect a new directory hierarchy than the one that exists.
-For details on configuring LDAP backends from the Main Control Panel, please see the RadiantOne Namespace Configuration Guide.**
+>If you want to keep the entire existing tree structure intact and expose it in the RadiantOne namespace, it is recommended that you configure an LDAP backend from the Main Control Panel > Directory Namespace instead of using Context Builder which is typically for building virtual views that reflect a new directory hierarchy than the one that exists.
+For details on configuring LDAP backends from the Main Control Panel, please see the RadiantOne Namespace Configuration Guide.

 -	Flat virtual directory views.
 -	New hierarchical virtual view based on attributes available in an object class.